Skip to main content

 atomic change

-The apply command moves changes between stacks or applies change files:
+The insert command moves changes between views or inserts change files:

 # Cherry-pick specific changes